 Your contributions are the foundation of the TYPO3 open source platform - thank you!

-All of your contributions, reviews, testing and reports on issues are highly appreciated.
+High five for your dedicated work!
+Your contributions, reviews, testing and reports on issues are highly appreciated.
 They’re what make TYPO3 into such a powerful and stable software solution.

 Are you a TYPO3 developer and would you like to meet other coders face-to-face more frequently?
 Or maybe you’re new to the TYPO3 project and would like to test the waters?
 We open our office doors every first Friday of the month for a full day of tackling issues in the review queue.

 Location: TYPO3 GmbH, Am Wehrhahn 41, 40211 Düsseldorf, Germany